parisba/heyparis/content/books-and-events/events.md

 If you cannot afford to pay for travel, and speaking fees, please let me know upfront (I'd still be happy to explore your speaker needs).
 I am comfortable speaking at all scales of events, including corporate meetings, board meetings, conferences, school events, to children, and more.
 I hold an up to date Working with Vulnerable People registration in Tasmania.

+**Please note:* From October 2025 I will not be travelling out of Tasmania for events for the foreseeable.
+Please feel free to invite me to events within Tasmania, or held remotely/online!
+I'll update this message when I'm travelling again!

 # Upcoming Events

 ## Regular